-The Zen of Sausages: A Taxonomy of Sausages for Your Grill
+The Science of Sausages: A Taxonomy of Sausages for Your Grill

 "Although the frankfurter originated in Frankfurt, Germany, we have long since made it our own, a twin pillar of democracy along with Mom’s apple pie.
 In fact, now that Mom’s apple pie comes frozen and baked by somebody who isn’t Mom, the hot dog stands alone.
 What it symbolizes remains pure, even if what it contains does not."
 William Zinsser

 Historians think the first sausages of any kind were made about 5,000 years ago in what is now Iraq, and they are mentioned in Homer's Odyssey, written around 800 B.C.

 Although sausage can be made in patties, the typical sausage is called a forcemeat or a link -- long and slender because it is forced into a long slender transparent casing.
 The meat is most often ground beef or pork, but it is also made from lamb, duck, chicken, and everything from alligator to zebra.
 The casing is usually made from lamb, beef, or pork intestines.
 Sausages can be seasoned with spices, herbs, onion, garlic, and other flavorings.
 Some sausages are sold raw, and others are cooked, smoked, or in some fashion cured with salt or preservatives before being sold so they can be eaten without cooking.